3D-Jury

 3D-Jury is a metaserver that aggregates and compares models from various protein structure prediction servers.

-It takes in groups of predictions made by a collection of servers and assigns each pair a 3D-Jury score, based on structural similarity.
-The score is generated by counting the number of Cα atoms in the two predictions within 3.5 Å of each other after being superpositioned.
+The 3D-Jury algorithm takes in groups of predictions made by a collection of servers and assigns each pair a 3D-Jury score, based on structural similarity.
 To improve accuracy of the final model, users can select the prediction servers from which to aggregate results.
+The authors of 3D-Jury designed the system as a meta-predictor because earlier results concluded that the average low-energy protein conformation (by way of aggregation) fit the true conformation better than simply the lowest-energy protein conformation.

 The Robetta automatic protein structure prediction server incorporates 3D-Jury into its prediction pipeline.

+As of January 2024, the links to 3D-Jury originally hosted by the BioInfoBank Institute are no longer valid.